How To Check a Solicitor’s Record

 Check SRA Details

-Look for qualifications that are relevant to your legal matter, such as specialized certifications in family law, property law, or criminal law.
-Additionally, check for any relevant professional memberships or affiliations, which can indicate a commitment to staying current in their field.
+Look for qualifications that are relevant to your legal matter, such as specialised certifications in family law, property law, or criminal law.

 Regulatory history

 A solicitor's regulatory history includes any previous regulatory actions taken against them or their firm, such as fines, sanctions, or conditions imposed on their practice.
-A clean regulatory history suggests that the solicitor is more likely to be reliable and trustworthy.

-It's essential to consider the nature and severity of any regulatory actions when assessing a solicitor's record.
 Minor infractions may not be as concerning as significant sanctions or a pattern of regulatory issues but it may be better to be safe rather than sorry given how many solicitors are out there for you to choose from!

 Regulatory record